This article was translated by AI using Gemini 2.5 Pro from the original Chinese version. Minor inaccuracies may remain.

 }

-All three major compilers output the results as expected!
+All three major compilers output the results as we expected!
 The code is also available on Compiler Explorer and Github.

 conclusion